Bordered Heegaard Floer homology: Invariance and pairing: Examples of bordered Heegaard diagrams

-In fact, it is easy to see that any bordered Heegaard diagram in which there are no $\alpha$ circles necessarily represents a genus $g$ handlebody.
+Any bordered Heegaard diagram in which there are no $\alpha$ circles necessarily represents a genus $g$ handlebody.
 In Figure~\ref{fig:GenusTwoInteresting}, we have illustrated a genus two handlebody with respect to a parameterization of the genus two surface which is different from the one used in Figure~\ref{fig:BoundaryConnSum}.

-\subsection{Generators, homology classes and \textalt{$\spin^c$}{spin-c} structures}
+\section{Generators, homology classes and \textalt{$\spin^c$}{spin-c} structures}